State of Florida Articulation Agreement

 Articulation agreements between the Florida Board of Education and the Independent Colleges and Universities of Florida (ICUF) also benefit A.A. graduates.
 For more information on ICUF schools visit the ICUF website.
 Seminole State also has articulation agreements with private institutions that are not members of ICUF.

-Statewide articulation agreements also exist to award credit for completion of specified postsecondary adult vocational programs as well as for specified industry certifications.
+Statewide articulation agreements also exist to award credit for completion of specified career certificate programs as well as for specified industry certifications.
 Seminole State has articulation agreements with individual institutions located in Florida and other states.
 Agreements are also in place with technical centers in the Central Florida region.
 For more information, visit the Seminole State College articulation website.